 "She saved me.
 But to do it... she gave me something that changed me," he murmurs hesitantly, like he's trying to choose his words carefully.

 I look back at him, my breath caught in my throat.
 'It's him.
 It has to be.'
 "H-Her name..."
-I shake my head, clearing it before trying to talk again.
+I pause, collecting myself before trying to talk again.
 "Is she Lucrecia Crescent?
 The scientist?"

 His eyes snap back to me, making me flinch back a little.
 "How do you know that?"

 I realize that he doesn't sound angry; more like anxious.
 "Before I escaped the lab...
-I made sure to erase all of the data about me from their network.
-But I also read as many of their files as I could before they found me.
-I thought if the Turks came after me, I could use some of their hidden information to get Shinra to back off.
+I made sure to erase all of the data about me, and about the experiments, from their network.
+But, I also read as many of their files as I could before they found me.
+I thought that, if any of the doctors survived and sent the Turks after me, I could use some of their hidden information to get Shinra to back off.
 Like blackmail.

-He stares at me once I finish, then looks at Lucrecia again. "...Then you already know my story."
+He stares at me once I finish, then looks at Lucrecia again. "...It sounds like you already know my story."

-I nod, "Most of it. ...I'm sorry.
+I nod.
+"Most of it. ...Sorry.
 You've been through so much, and it's really none of my business..."

 For a few seconds, I can't seem to tear my gaze from him.
 'I feel like there's still something I'm missing...
-Am I forgetting something else?'
+Crap.
+Have I forgotten something about him?'
 After a minute of silence, I decide I shouldn't be here.
 I feel like I'm intruding on something important to him.
 And so, I stand from my place on the ground.
 "You probably want to be alone.
-I'll leave you be."
+I'll go now."